arvigeus/AZ-204/Questions/Managed Identities.md

 - [ ] Any of these
 - [ ] None of these

 Answer: This scenario is best suited for a System-assigned managed identity.
 System-assigned managed identities are tied to the lifecycle of the Azure resource (in this case, the Azure Container App) and are automatically cleaned up by Azure when the resource is deleted.
-The application can use the System-assigned managed identity to authenticate to any service that supports Azure AD authentication without having any credentials in the code.
+The application can use the System-assigned managed identity to authenticate to any service that supports Entra ID authentication without having any credentials in the code.
 The Azure Container App can be granted access to the Azure Key Vault and Azure SQL Database using Azure role-based access control (RBAC).

 ---